john-cd/rust_howto/bk/src/categories/hardware-support/index.md

 ### Device Drivers

 Writing device drivers in Rust is complex and often involves unsafe code and close interaction with the operating system kernel.
-There aren't general-purpose "driver crates."
 You'll typically need to work with platform-specific driver APIs.

 ### Hardware Access (User Space)